The Offshore Pirate: Plot summary

 "The Offshore Pirate" is told in the third-person omniscient point of view, with Ardita Farnam as the focal character.
 The story opens on a luxury yacht off the coast of Florida shortly after the First World War.
 Lounging on deck is the 19-year-old Ardita Farnam, the wealthy heir of a family fortune.
 Raised by her father's brother and his wife, she is well-educated, indolent, pretty, and scornful of the men in her social class.
-The object of the sea cruise, organized by her uncle, is to prevent Ardita from rendezvousing with her latest beau in Palm Beach, a man her family regards as a licentious bounder and she regards as man possessing "the courage of his own convictions."
+The object of the sea cruise, organized by her uncle, is to prevent Ardita from rendezvousing with her latest beau in Palm Beach, a man her family regards as a licentious bounder, while she regards him as a man possessing "the courage of his own convictions."

 When her uncle insists that she join a dinner party to meet the 26-year-old Toby Moreland, the son of an associate, she flippantly dismisses the offer and insists she be taken to Palm Beach.
 Disgusted, the uncle departs on a launch to spend the night on shore.
 Ardita is left on the yacht in solitude.
 An elaborate practical joke, organized by her uncle and Toby begins to unfold, the purpose of which is to tame the shrewish Ardita and woo her to matrimony.

 As night falls, seven men in a large rowboat approach the yacht, six black men at the oars, and a white man at the helm.
 The rowers sing lusty songs with nonsense lyrics.
 "Carrots and peas/Beans on their knees/Pigs in the seas/Lucky fellows!"
 The white man conducts with a baton.

 Ardita, leaning over the rail, is astonished and intrigued by the bizarre ensemble.
 The white man leaps aboard and demands, pirate-like, that she surrender the vessel.
 Ardita is momentarily stunned by his good looks, but recovers and orders him off the yacht.
 Ignoring her, he and his six-man crew proceed to take possession of the ship: the yacht's chief engineer, cook and a valet submit to the hijackers.